 Wednesday morning, about 9:37am in Minneapolis, an ICE agent shot to death a 37-year old mother of three.
 It was the kind of situation that is immediately polarizing, and within minutes people we talking sides, comparing videos, and voicing their opinions.

-After 48 hours the shock of witnessing the killing via several video feeds wore off, and the outrage began.
+After 48 hours the shock of witnessing the killing via several videos wore off, and the outrage began.
 Friday morning, Indivisible Healdsburg called for an “Ice Out for Good” rally in the downtown Plaza, from 11am to 12:30pm, posting on Facebook and other social media sites.
 They joined several other Indivisible chapters nearby who also held rallies at staggered times on Saturday.

 In Healdsburg, the rally could not use loudspeakers or amplified music, as it was a non-permitted, free speech event instead of an “event” by the city’s new rules governing use of the downtown Plaza are.